This Is Not That: Church

 When they pull into Randy’s driveway, Bob notices another car already parked there—his girlfriend’s.
 Randy invites him inside, but she isn’t there.
 Instead, the house is cluttered with boxes.

 Yeah.
-On the day of his wedding—the night of his wedding—Bob shows up at his door in crisis.
+On the afternoon of his wedding—Bob shows up at his door in crisis.
 And Randy doesn’t say, “Sorry man, bad timing.”
 He doesn’t hand him a prayer card or a lecture.

 Instead, he grabs a bag, gets in the car, and goes with him.